 Instructions: I think it's safe for us all to a degree ANONYMOUS want to stay when we surf online.
-There are many curious glances out there looking for our personal information.
-After the NSA scandal, many of us do not even trust our governments anymore.
-If you think so easy steps for your anonymity on the internet Follow, then become yours Regain privacy, Follow my tips to hide your tracks and ensure your privacy online!
+There are many curious looks out there looking for our personal information.
+After the NSA scandal, many of us don't even trust our governments anymore.
+If you think so simple steps for your anonymity on the Internet Follow, then become yours Regain privacy.
+Follow my tips to hide your traces and ensure you keep your privacy online!

 In this article I will show:

 - Why you should hide your online tracks

 - Cookies: the way websites track us